The Problem Americans Are Facing With Retirement (And What You Can Do About It)

 And if you think it’s next to impossible to find high yields in this market, then I’ve got news for you.
 As I often tell my longtime readers, the high yields are out there, you just need to know where to find them…

 In fact, I’ll prove it to you.
-Over at High-Yield Investing we hold no less than 38 securities that pay more than 5% yields in our portfolio right now.
-Considering the average S&P 500 stock yields 1.7%, I’d say that’s pretty good…
+Over at High-Yield Investing we hold no less than 31 securities that pay more than 6% in our portfolio right now.
+In fact, the average yield is over 8%.
+Considering the average S&P 500 stock yields 1.54%, I’d say that’s pretty good…

 Your average investor has never heard of the stocks, funds, and other securities we talk about in High-Yield Investing.
 They don’t get a lot of coverage in the mainstream financial media.
 That’s fine with me.

 But if you’re looking for mouth-watering yields like this, then that’s where my latest report comes in…

 If you’re tired of waiting around for your dividends to come in every quarter, then how does getting paid every month sound?

 If that sounds appealing, then you need to see this report.
 You’ll learn about 12 ultra-generous dividend payers that put more money in your pocket every month.
 Go here to learn more now.